tari-labs/tari-university/src/protocols/mimblewimble-1/MainReport.md

 We'll explain how Alice can send Tari to Bob using a two-party protocol for Mimblewimble.
 Multiparty transactions are similar, but the flow of information is a bit different and takes place over additional communication rounds.

-Let's say Alice has 300 µT and she wants to send 200 µT to Bob.
+Let's say Alice has 300&nbsp;µT and she wants to send 200 &nbsp;µT to Bob.

 Here’s the basic transaction: